-Active NymphingAggressive Strategies for Rigging, Casting, and Moving Nymphs…$19.95 No Hatch to Match Aggressive Strategies for Fly-Fishing Between Hatches…$21.95 Fly-Fishing the Rocky Mountain Backcountry…$21.95
+Active NymphingAggressive Strategies for Rigging, Casting, and Moving Nymphs…$21.95 No Hatch to Match Aggressive Strategies for Fly-Fishing Between Hatches…$19.95 Fly-Fishing the Rocky Mountain Backcountry…$23.95

-NOTE: Books can also be shipped along with fly orders for a single $8.00 shipping charge (see the Fly Order Form on this website).
-When books and flies are ordered together, books are shipped along with flies as soon as your fly order is completed (unless you specify that you want books shipped immediately and pay a separate shipping charge).
+NOTE: Books can also be shipped along with fly orders for a single $8.50 shipping charge (see the Fly Order Form on this website).
+When books and flies are ordered together, books are shipped along with flies when your fly order is completed (if you want books shipped immediately a separate shipping fee is required ).

 Mail your book order, along with check or money order payable to Rich Osthoff, to: